Valueerror Check_hostname Requires Server_hostname

 1. Using requests Library

 The requests library often simplifies HTTPS connections.
-However, it might not implicitly provide the server_hostname.
+That said, it might not implicitly provide the server_hostname.
 You need to explicitly include it, usually using the verify parameter:

 import requests